deJong-IT/BooleanPath/README.md

 # BooleanPath for macOS
 Add boolean operations to NSBezierPath like the pathfinder of Adobe Illustrator.

+## This fork
+Added Package.swift for usage with Swift Package Manager.

 ## About BooleanPath
 This is a rewrite of [VectorBoolean](https://github.com/lrtitze/Swift-VectorBoolean) written by Leslie Titze's.
 BooleanPath is written by Swift for macOS.